North Alabama Lions football: Stadium

+Braly Municipal Stadium (1949-2025)

 The Lions have played at Braly Municipal Stadium since its first season in 1949.
 In this period, Braly has seen many memorable moments for the Lions.
 Most notably, Braly Stadium served as the host site of the 1993, 1994, and 1995 Division II National Championship Games where the Lions won 3 National Championships in a row.
 The 1993 National Championship Game, in particular, would become the most attended game in stadium history with an attendance of 15,631.

+The Lions played their last season at Braly Stadium in 2025.
+They played their last game at the stadium on November 22 when they lost to Southern Utah 36-34 in double over time.

+North Alabama finished their 77-year tenure at the stadium with an all-time record of 281-135-8.
+It also saw the Lions tie the Division II record for longest home win streak as they won 28 straight games from September 1993 to September 1994.

+Bank Independent Stadium (2026-present)

 On June 8, 2023, the university board of trustees unanimously approved the construction of a new on-campus stadium.
 The stadium, currently named Bank Independent Stadium, is set to be a multi-purpose stadium that will house the UNA football, soccer, and baseball teams.
 The stadium entered the design phase in Summer of 2023 and the university is aiming to be complete with construction by 2026 or 2027.

 Tradition

 Purple Swarm and #44

 The Purple Swarm was the nickname for the UNA defense during the mid-1990s.
 In 1994 and 1995, the UNA defense was one of the best on the Division II level and was a major contributor to the three consecutive national championships.
 This defense also produced seven different All-Americans.
 In 2023, first-year head coach Brent Dearmon revived the Purple Swarm name as a way to preserve tradition through the Division I transition.
 He stated that, “Tradition is a big thing and I didn’t want, through all the transition, there to be a loss of that around this place.”
 He did so by aiming to build a “Purple Swarm” defense.
 He also brought back the helmet design from the mid-1990s.
 Another way that Dearmon aimed to honor tradition was by honoring Ronald McKinnon.
 During his time at UNA, McKinnon donned the #44 jersey number.
 Dearmon decided to start a new tradition by giving the #44 to a defensive leader each year.
 For the first year of the tradition in 2023, Phillip Ossai was given the honor to wear the #44.
 Since 2024, Jyheam Ingram has worn the #44.